 With these precautions, all students with diabetes should be encouraged to take full part in all swimming-based activities.
 The Royal Children's Hospital Diabetic Clinic is able to provide additional information or advice to the school, if required.

-Refer to Sun Smart policy for information concerning sun protection.
+Sun and UV Protection policy for information concerning sun protection.